Statistical hypothesis test: Definition of terms

+Nonparametric bootstrap hypothesis testing

+Bootstrap-based resampling methods can be used for null hypothesis testing.
+A bootstrap creates numerous simulated samples by randomly resampling (with replacement) the original, combined sample data, assuming the null hypothesis is correct.
+The bootstrap is very versatile as it is distribution-free and it does not rely on restrictive parametric assumptions, but rather on empirical approximate methods with asymptotic guarantees.
+Traditional parametric hypothesis tests are more computationally efficient but make stronger structural assumptions.
+In situations where computing the probability of the test statistic under the null hypothesis is hard or impossible (due to perhaps inconvenience or lack of knowledge of the underlying distribution), the bootstrap offers a viable method for statistical inference.

 Examples

 Human sex ratio

 The earliest use of statistical hypothesis testing is generally credited to the question of whether male and female births are equally likely (null hypothesis), which was addressed in the 1700s by John Arbuthnot (1710), and later by Pierre-Simon Laplace (1770s).

 Arbuthnot examined birth records in London for each of the 82 years from 1629 to 1710, and applied the sign test, a simple non-parametric test.
 In every year, the number of males born in London exceeded the number of females.
 Considering more male or more female births as equally likely, the probability of the observed outcome is 0.582, or about 1 in 4,836,000,000,000,000,000,000,000; in modern terms, this is the p-value.
 Arbuthnot concluded that this is too small to be due to chance and must instead be due to divine providence: "From whence it follows, that it is Art, not Chance, that governs."
 In modern terms, he rejected the null hypothesis of equally likely male and female births at the p = 1/282 significance level.

 Laplace considered the statistics of almost half a million births.
 The statistics showed an excess of boys compared to girls.
 He concluded by calculation of a p-value that the excess was a real, but unexplained, effect.